strapi/strapi-examples/nuxt-strapi-deliveroo-clone-tutorial/server/README.md

-# server
+# backend

-A quick description of server.
+A quick description of backend.